sstringer00100/datascience-portfolio/README.md

   - Python
     - [NLP for SEO:]() Using text analytics for SEO analysis of ads pulled from the Google search API.
   - R
+    - [Twitter Text Analysis for Marketing:]() A project that implements Twitter's API to analyze marketing posts using Laten Dirichlet Allocation for topic modeling.
 - ### Exploratory Data Analysis
   - Python
   - R